RyanHirsch/partytime/README.md

 This package will also identify [new namespace elements](https://github.com/Podcastindex-org/podcast-namespace) and call out the "phases" implemented by the feed in a `pc20support` element.

+By default, this will produce log messages that are warnings or errors, but this can be controlled via an environment variable, `PARTYTIME_LOG` can be set to whatever log level you may want.

 ## Usage

 ```sh